janm-dev/links/README.md

 Once you have all of those installed, you can simply run `cargo build --release` to build an optimized release version of all links binaries, which will be located in `/target/release/`.
 If you just want to try links out, you can also just run it with `cargo run`.
 This version will not be optimized and will include debug symbols, but will compile faster.

 To build a links redirector Docker container, run `docker build .`.
 The server binary in the container will be release-optimized.
-The container itself is made to be lightweight, using a `FROM scratch` container with statically linked musl-libc and OpenSSL for the final image to avoid the size overhead of Debian or Alpine.
+The container itself is made to be lightweight, using a `FROM scratch` container with statically linked musl-libc for the final image to avoid the size overhead of Debian or Alpine.
 The final container image is only approximately 10 MB, about 35% smaller than an Alpine-based image.

 ### MSRV